SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Acknowledgements

 \section{Acknowledgements}

 We appreciate the valuable discussions with Yepeng Huang on task design, Shanghua Gao and Soumya Ghosh on model design, and Changdi Yang on image generation design.
 We also thank Boyang Fu and Walker Rickord for their helpful feedback on the manuscript.
-Their insights have contributed to the development of this work.
-We gratefully acknowledge the support of NIH R01-HD108794, NSF CAREER 2339524, US DoD FA8702-15-D-0001, ARPA-H BDF program, awards from Chan Zuckerberg Initiative, Bill \& Melinda Gates Foundation INV-079038, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, Roche Alliance with Distinguished Scientists, Sanofi iDEA-iTECH, Pfizer Research, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative in partnership with the Milken Institute, Harvard Medical School Dean's Innovation Fund for the Use of Artificial Intelligence, Harvard Data Science Initiative, and Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
+We gratefully acknowledge the support by NSF CAREER Award 2339524, ARPA-H Biomedical Data Fabric (BDF) Toolbox Program, Amazon Faculty Research, Google Research Scholar Program, AstraZeneca Research, GlaxoSmithKline Award, Roche Alliance with Distinguished Scientists (ROADS) Program, Sanofi iDEA-iTECH Award, Boehringer Ingelheim Award, Merck Award, Optum AI Research Collaboration Award, Pfizer Research, Gates Foundation (INV-079038), Chan Zuckerberg Initiative, Collaborative Center for XDP at Massachusetts General Hospital, John and Virginia Kaneb Fellowship at Harvard Medical School, Biswas Computational Biology Initiative in partnership with the Milken Institute, Harvard Medical School Dean’s Innovation Fund for the Use of Artificial Intelligence, and the Kempner Institute for the Study of Natural and Artificial Intelligence at Harvard University.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funders.